manalgi/BANKING-MANAGMENT-SYSTEM/README.md

 # BANKING-MANAGMENT-SYSTEM
 simple version of banking system

+--- used the read/write file code (advantage, saves memory) which means for each update had to creat a temp file
+    in order to copy all necessary data with the updated one.

 --- 90% completed, need some more changes as:
   1)varify user input is according to the format 2)cusmoter account actually exist